KarenSandova/Project_Space_invasion/README.md

 #### Security 🔐

-- The game should protect user data, especially if there are features for saving high scores or user profiles.
+- The game should protect user data.

 ### Requirements 📋